17 simple ways to save money on driving

 It's worth looking for insurance policies that involve having a black box fitted to your car.
 This will measure how and when you drive.
 It could help to reduce your student car insurance premium.

 You can also take a look at downloading the DriveScore app.
-It works similarly to a block box, where the app tracks your driving and gives you a score out of 1,000.
+It works similarly to a black box, where the app tracks your driving and gives you a score out of 1,000.
 You can then decide to share this information with insurance companies for a cheaper quote.
 Not all insurance companies will accept it, though, but it's worth a try if you're a careful driver.

 Also, don't forget to take out some decent car breakdown cover.
 Otherwise, you'll be shelling out big bucks should disaster strike.